gajjardarshithasmukhbhai/Real-time-chat-web-app/README.md

 ## socket programming steps:

 **step 1:**
+``javascript
-import the socket the package through require like ex. var socket=require('socket.io');
+import the socketIo the package through require like ex. var socket=require('socket.io');
-set
+``
 **step 2:**
 in socket the server side set-up is imporatant thing so setup the server so you set-up just like that